 If your lumbar radiculopathy meets several requirements, you can qualify for disability benefits.
 Essentially, evidence of compression on your spinal nerve root or spinal cord must be accompanied by all of the following symptoms:

 - Sensation/reflex loss

 - A positive result on the straight-leg-raising (SLR) test.
 This is an examination where a patient lies down and raises their leg between 0-90 degrees.
 If there is pain between 30 and 70 degrees, the test is considered positive

 These symptoms must have been present or expected to be present for at least one year.

-It’s also possible that you have long term spinal disorder disability insurance through private insurance, likely from your employer.
+You may also have long-term spinal disorder disability insurance through private insurance, likely from your employer.
 The process for accessing your benefits from a private insurer may be slightly different than the Social Security requirements.
-You should contact a lawyer to discuss your specific situation.
+You should contact a long-term disability lawyer to discuss your specific situation.

 Contact A Long Term Disability Insurance Attorney Today

 At Abell and Capitan Law, we understand the devastating implications that a long term disability can have on your life.
 If you are suffering from lumbar radiculopathy, you have a right to receive long term disability benefits to help support you, your family, and your recovery.